At a Glance

 - Designated pickup/dropoff spots will be announced closer to the event.
 They probably won't be convenient.

 - Walk a few blocks away from the main venues before requesting a ride.
+This is the single most repeated tip on Reddit.
 Surge pricing is highest right at the event.
+Walk to Market Square, the Strip District, or even across Smithfield Street Bridge to Station Square.
+You could save $20-40 just by moving 5 blocks.

 - Late night rides home will be the hardest to get.
 Consider staying on the South Side and walking to Carson Street for easier pickups.